 The Overland Campaign

-In the month of fighting betwen the Wilderness and Cold Harbor the 2nd Mississippi would lose 24 men killed and 107 wounded.
+In the month of fighting between the Wilderness and Cold Harbor the 2nd Mississippi would lose 24 men killed and 107 wounded.

 Battle of the Wilderness (First Day)